-At the end of the year, the amount of 15% grant funds spent on a project is required to match the amount of grant funds received from PEMA for the project.
+• At the end of the year, the amount of 15% grant funds spent on a project is required to match the amount of grant funds received from PEMA for the project.
 What do I need to do as a PSAP to satisfy this requirement?
 This topic will be covered in the instructions and training for the Annual Report and Quarterly Progress Report.
-The first item for PSAPs to complete is to ensure all costs incurred for the project in 2023 are reported on the 2023 Annual Report.
-This includes costs incurred in 2023 but not paid until 2024.
+The first item for PSAPs to complete is to ensure all costs incurred for the project in 2024 are reported on the 2024 Quarterly Reports and Annual Report.
+This includes costs incurred in 2024 but not paid until 2025.

 If total project costs exceed the total amount of grant revenue received from PEMA for a project at the end of the year, PEMA will issue a grant payment to ensure grant revenue matches grant expenditures.
-PEMA can issue a partial payment at the end of the year for grant revenue and expenditures to match.
+PEMA will issue a partial payment at the end of the year for grant revenue and expenditures to match.

 If total project costs are less than the total amount of revenue received from PEMA at the end of the year, the excess revenue is treated as unearned revenue and will be reported as an Amount Paid for the related project and milestone on the 2024 Annual Report.
+The balances will automatically be moved to the 2025 Quarter 1 Report.